walterhiggins/WMPJS/book-outline.md

     /js var dice = require('dice')

 The above statement loads your newly created dice.js module into the computer's memory.
-The require() function is how ScriptCraft loads Javascript modules.
+The require() function is how ScriptCraft loads JavaScript modules.
 You'll notice I didn't need to include the '.js' suffix (the last part of the filename).
 This is because the require() function is smart enough to know that it should only look for '.js' files anyway.
 It's also smart enough to know it should look in the modules folder so we didn't need to write `require('/modules/dice.js')`.
 After you load your module using the require() function you should almost always assign it to a variable.
 In this case the variable has the same name as the module but it doesn't have to be.
 I could have written `var steve = require('dice')` and it would work just as well.

 ### Calling Module Functions
 You'll notice that the above statement doesn't appear to have called `roll()` yet.
 Loading a module will execute any code in the module but remeber, our module just defines a function. **Defining a function and calling a function are not the same thing.** To call the roll function on the module we just loaded, issue the following command: